OhMyGuus/I-Still-Dont-Care-About-Cookies/README.md

 # I STILL still don't care about cookies

-### Fork of the extension "I still don't care about cookies"
+### Fork of the extension "I STILL still don't care about cookies"

 #### Get rid of cookie warnings from almost all websites!